The Ultimate Guide To Protein Supplements

-Finally, since whey protein is a dairy-based protein (it is actually a byproduct of cheese production), it has the potential to not sit well with some guys’ digestive systems.
+Finally, since whey protein is a dairy-based protein (it is actually a byproduct of cheese production), it has the potential to not sit well with some people’s digestive systems.

-Still, for the majority of guys, I would recommend sticking to whey as your primary protein supplement.
+Still, for the majority of people, I would recommend sticking to whey as your primary protein supplement.

 In terms of brands, I would highly recommend Optimum Nutrition Gold Standard Whey.

-Optimum Nutrition is a very reputable brand, and their whey protein tastes good, is affordable, widely available, mixes easily, and sits well with most guys’ digestive systems.
+Optimum Nutrition is a very reputable brand, and their whey protein tastes good, is affordable, widely available, mixes easily, and sits well with most people’s digestive systems.

 You can read our detailed review here for more information.

-It’s available at pretty much any supplement store, or order yourself a 5 lbs tub directly from Amazon here for $58.
+It’s available at pretty much any supplement store, or order yourself a 5 lbs tub directly here.